7 Creative ways your business can be giving back to the community

-Finding a cause you are passionate about is an essential step in community giving.
+Finding a worthy cause you are passionate about is an essential step in community giving.
 Volunteering your unique skill or donating valuable resources to nonprofits can provide a sense of purpose that enriches other aspects of your life.
-While philanthropy for the tax benefits certainly has its perks, you are likely to be more engaged in giving back to the community when the cause is close to your heart.
+While philanthropy for tax benefits certainly has its perks, you are likely to be more engaged in giving back to the community when the cause is close to your heart.

 This guide will cover several creative ways your organization can give back to your community, as well as provide real-world success stories so you can see what works.

 - Get your employees involved

 - Go green - commit to planet-friendly practices

 What are some creative ways of giving back to the community?

 If you are looking to contribute to a charitable organization or start volunteering, there are many ways your business can increase its community involvement.
 Every neighborhood is different, so each of the following forward-thinking strategies is an excellent way to custom-tailor to meet the needs of your community.

 Local businesses can strengthen their local economies - and help each other out - by banding together.
 Try stocking your shelves with locally made products, or offering discounts to customers who show a receipt from another community organization or partner.
 Even simple things like 'liking' posts on social media or giving recommendations on Nextdoor can make a difference.